melaniemansoqa/GoReact/README.md

 ## File Structure

- GoReact Project
-    ├── pom.xml
-    ├── ReadME.md
-    ├── src
-    │   ├── test
-    │       ├── resources
-    │           ├── log4j2-test.xml
+    .
-    │           ├── testng.xml
+    ├── ...
-    │       ├── java
+    ├── java
-    │           ├── features           # A package containing the Cucumber feature files │           ├── pages              # A package containing the methods used │           ├── steps              # A package containing the Cucumber Step Definition │           ├── utils              # A package containing the classes for drivers, helpers, hooks │           ├── TestRunner
+    │   ├── features          # A package containing the Cucumber feature files │   ├── pages             # A package containing the methods used │   ├── steps             # A package containing the Cucumber Step Definition │   ├── utils             # A package containing the classes for drivers, helpers, hooks │   └── ...                 # etc.
     └── ...

 ## Demo Link: